Review: ‘Horror in the High Desert 3: Firewatch’ holds its chilling cards close to the vest

 Rating: 4 out of 5.

 Few found footage series are as consistent as Dutch Marich’s Horror in the High Desert.
 With the third installment, titled Horror in the High Desert 3: Firewatch, the filmmaker expands upon the lore established in the previous two entries to create an alarming world of desert “people.”
-Marich builds upon foundational elements, as introduces a new character named Oscar (Marco Parra) and reveals how he links to the previous films.
+Marich builds upon foundational elements, as he introduces a new character named Oscar (Marco Parra) and reveals how he links to the previous films.
 What is marvelous and terrifying about Marich’s latest outing is that he banks on the things you don’t see in suffocating darkness.
 His talent for building dread is impressive; Firewatch requires a bulldozer to crash through the mood and atmosphere he’s constructed.
 Sometimes, less is more, and the mastermind knows exactly what that means, teasing you ever step of the way.

 Oscar becomes obsessed with Gary Hinge’s disappearance — so much so that he mounts an expedition of his very own out into the expansive Nevada deserts.
 A charming character, Oscar galavants across the terrain, first exuding excitement for what could be a defining moment of his life.
 But as he treks further into the sweltering, dusty heat, he grows wary and more tense, his mental space clearly rattled.
 What lies in the thick of Nevada is far and beyond his wildest imagination.